 In June 2003 the District issued variable rate COPs, Series 2003B, with a par value of \$124.3 million.
 The District entered into a floating-to-fixed knockout interest rate swap, effective through August 1, 2029, to hedge against future increases in interest rates.
 The swap will effectively convert the Certificates into a synthetic fixed rate debt obligation with a coupon of 3.91%.
-In exchange for an upfront premium payment of \$3,010,000 received by the District, the swap counterparty has the right to terminate "knockout" the swap if the 180 day average of the SIFMA Index exceeds 7.0% in the future.
+In exchange for an upfront premium payment of \$3,010,000 received by the District, the swap counterparty has the right to terminate "knockout" the swap if the 180-day average of the SIFMA Index exceeds 7.0% in the future.
 In the event the swap is terminated, the District will be exposed to higher interest rate payments on the certificates.
 The knockout feature is exercisable anytime until August 1, 2018.
 Once the knockout option expires the District will be left with a fixed-payer swap that matures on August 1, 2029.
 The certificates and knockout swap together create low cost, long-term synthetic fixed-rate debt for the District.
-At June 30, 2016, the swap had a negative fair value of \$38,537,871 based on mid-market values as of the close of business.
-As of June 30, 2016, the District has saved a total of \$5.9 million as a result of this transaction.
+At June 30, 2017, the swap had a negative fair value of \$25,971,715 based on mid-market values as of the close of business.
+The District has saved a total of \$6.1 million to date as a result of this transaction.
 This savings is calculated by comparing the net payments to date to the payments that would have been made had the District issued traditional fixed rate debt.